-Is Eco Cryptocurrency Actually an Effective Sustainability Tool?
+Is Eco-Friendly Cryptocurrency an Effective Sustainability Tool?

-Investing in green cryptocurrencies is one way to work towards sustainability, but only if you are already in the field to begin with.
 Not investing will reduce the popularity and thus remove the pressure on the world’s energy banks.

 However, if you are considering buying crypto or if you already have a sizable crypto wallet, you can move towards sustainable options to help support the environment.

 Opting for crypto that uses proof of storage or lattice bases is a great way to drive sustainability within your current investing parameters.